Buck Creek State Park: Pioneer settlers

 Clark County was safely opened to settlement by whites following the Battle of Fallen Timbers and resulting Treaty of Greenville when the Wyandot, Lenape, Shawnee, Ottawa, Chippewa, Potawatomi, Miami, Wea, Kickapoo and Kaskaskia tribes surrendered their claims to the land in what would become Ohio, Indiana and Illinois.
 Simon Kenton led a group of six Kentucky families into the area of Buck Creek and the Mad River.
 This group of settlers remained at the confluence of Buck Creek and the Mad River for two years before moving elsewhere.
 Kenton would then build a home along Buck Creek north of present-day Springfield.
 Kenton and following settlers began clearing land for farming.
 The fallen trees were used to build homes and barns.

 Settlers quickly moved into the area and farmed the fertile land.
 Springfield was established in 1801 and was named the county seat of Clark County.
 Markets to the east and west were opened to the Buck Creek State Park area in 1840 with the completion of the National Road, now U.S. Route 40.
 Springfield transformed from an agriculture based community to an industrial center.
 In fact the city led the nation in the production of farming tools.

 C. J. Brown Reservoir

 C. J. Brown Reservoir and Dam is named for Clarence J. Brown who was the State Statistician of Ohio and published several newspapers at the president of the Brown Publishing Company.
-Brown was also the Lieutenant Governor of Ohio from 1919-1923, the Ohio Secretary of State from 1927-1933, was the Republican nominee for governor in 1934 and finally served in the U.S. House of Representatives from 1939 until his death in 1965.
+Brown was also the Lieutenant Governor of Ohio from 1919 to 1923, the Ohio Secretary of State from 1927 to 1933, was the Republican nominee for governor in 1934 and finally served in the U.S. House of Representatives from 1939 until his death in 1965.
 The House of Representatives named the dam project in his honor with a bipartisan resolution.